IronCore864/amazon-eu-price-compare/README.md

 ## Changelog

+### Version 1.8 Updates:

+Since recently (c.a.
+Feb 2022), Amazon has changed some of its page style.

+It seems not all pages are affected; although most pages are adjusted into the new style, there are indeed older style existing at the same time.

+Thanks Maurice and kunder-terapi05 for reporting the bug.

 ### Version 1.7 Updates:

 1. AWS recently changed the page layout, so parsing the price must be adjusted accordingly.